anmolpahwa/INDVS/README.md

 # Vehicle Specification

-Freight and Passenger vehicle specification.
+Specification for freight and passenger vehicles.

 ### Basic information